Volunteering for Commencement Ceremony

-Graduates from the College of Business and the College of Health, Education, and Professional Studies will graduate at 9:00 a.m., while graduates from the College of Arts and Sciences and the College of Engineering and Computer Science will graduate at 2:00 p.m.
-Both ceremonies will be held December 14, 2013, in the UTC McKenzie Arena.
-Candidates for master's, specialist's, and doctoral degrees from the UTC Graduate School will participate in the ceremony of their college of discipline.
+Graduates from the College of Arts and Sciences and the College of Engineering and Computer Science will graduate at 9:00 a.m., while graduates from the College of Business and the College of Health, Education, and Professional Studies will graduate at 1:00 p.m.
+Both ceremonies will held May 7, 2016, in the UTC McKenzie Arena.
+Masters, specialist, and doctoral degree candidates from the UTC Graduate School will participate in the ceremony of their college of discipline.

-Faculty members are invited to participate in either or both of these ceremonies, and we also need Marshals for each.
+Faculty members are invited to participate in either or both of these ceremonies.
+We also need marshals for each.
 If you volunteer to marshal, you are not required to serve at both ceremonies – although we are certainly happy to have you do so.

-A Commencement Marshal is a faculty member who assists with the running of the commencement ceremony.
-Duties of a Marshal include lining up students according to their college and then leading student lines to their seats on the floor of the McKenzie Arena at the beginning of the ceremony.
-Some Marshals help direct the faculty and platform party — Deans of the colleges, the Provost, the Chancellor, and others — to their seats.
+A commencement marshal is a faculty member who assists with the commencement ceremony.
+Duties of a marshal include lining up students according to their college, and then leading student lines to their seats on the floor of the McKenzie Arena at the beginning of the ceremony.
+Some marshals help direct the faculty and platform party — Deans of the colleges, the Provost, the Chancellor, and others — to their seats.

-On Saturday of commencement, Marshals should plan to arrive an hour before the ceremony in order to be at their posts by one half hour before commencement begins.
-Marshals remain during the ceremony and are dismissed at the end of it.
-In all, Marshals serve about 4-5 hours over the two days.
+On Saturday of commencement, marshals should plan to arrive an hour before the ceremony in order to be at their posts 30 minutes before commencement begins.
+Marshals remain during the ceremony, and are dismissed at the end.
+In all, marshals serve about 4-5 hours over the two days.